neo4j-examples/neo4j-movies-template/README.md

 * `cd flask-api`
 * `pip install -r requirements.txt` (you should be using a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/))
 * set environment variables (Note, the following is for Unix, for Windows you will be using `set=...`)
-  * set your neo4j database username `export MOVIE_DATABASE_USERNAME=myusername`
-  * set your neo4j database password `export MOVIE_DATABASE_PASSWORD=mypassword`
   * `export FLASK_APP=app.py`
 * `flask run` starts the API
 * Take a look at the docs at [http://localhost:5000/docs](http://localhost:5000/docs)

 ## Frontend

 This step may present some problems on Windows becasue it requries both Bower and gulp to be installed.
 A common problem with these npm installations is the path is not properly set to the script files are not found.
 A simple fix for this is to manually set the `PATH` (in my case I also use nvm to manage node versions so the set script looks like the following):

 ![image of PATH settings for NPM](./img/setNpmPath.png)